cucumber/docs/content/gherkin.md

 - `Scenario Outline`
 - `Examples`

-There are a few extra keywords as well:
+There are a few additional keywords:

 - `"""` (Doc Strings)
 - `|` (Data Tables)